-Additionally, athletes age 16 and older must complete HIV, Hepatitis B Surface Antigen, and Hepatitis C Antibody screening blood tests.
+Additionally, athletes age 16 and older must complete HIV Antibody (HIVAb), Hepatitis B Surface Antigen (HBsAg), Hepatitis C Antibody (HCVAb) screening blood tests.
 These tests also stay on file for 12 months following the date of sample collection.

 Annual Medical Declarations must be completed prior to the day of competition.
 No Annual Medicals will be completed on the day of the event.
 If you have already submitted your Competitive Membership and need to submit an Annual Medical Declaration or laboratory blood tests, please do so at our Athlete Medical Upload Form.

 Your Muaythai Ontario membership is your ticket to all the competitive activities that you wish to pursue in the sport of Muaythai.
 The same membership will cover you for other roles with Muaythai Ontario should you wish to expand into coaching or officiating.

 Membership is renewed annually and costs $45 for Muaythai Ontario and $10 for Muaythai Canada.